Institute of Contemporary Art, Los Angeles: Management

 Thomas Rhoads was the museum’s first executive director.
 In 2000, former director of the Moore College of Art and Design galleries, Elsa Longhauser, was named executive director.
 Longhauser announced that she would step down from her role as executive director in mid-2019.
 In July 2019, Anne Ellegood, former senior curator at the Hammer Museum was named the museum's new executive director.

-Jamillah James is the current curator for the ICA LA, previously a curator at the Hammer Museum.
+Amanda Sroka is the current senior curator for the ICA LA.
 Asuka Hisa is the current curator of education and programs.
-Previous staff curators include Lisa Melandri, current executive director of the Contemporary Art Museum St. Louis and Jeffrey Uslip.
+Previous staff curators include Lisa Melandri, current executive director of the Contemporary Art Museum St. Louis, Jeffrey Uslip, and Jamillah James.